Lord proprietor: Carolina

-Some of these 1729 interests had been acquired not by inheritance but by purchase.
-The Carteret interest continued until Independence when the Crown paid compensation for the Carteret loss.
+Some of the 1729 interests had been acquired not by inheritance but by purchase.
+The Carteret interest continued until independence, when the Crown paid compensation for the Carteret loss.

 Documents

 Two documents remain with the Lords Proprietors' original seal kept intact.

 In the 1690s, the Lords Proprietors were keen to implement their plan for a colonial aristocracy (an attempt to stabilize Carolina politics).
 One document is a grant or patent issued by the Lords Proprietors of South Carolina in 1699.
 It was issued to an Englishman named John Wyche, a relative of the chief Proprietor, giving him the status of Landgrave with the right to claim 48000 acre of land in a certain region.
 John Wyche was appointed as the Secretary to the Province and served in this role in the colony for a short period of six months before he received another appointment in Hamburg.
 Some of the documents relate to Wyche's activity in the colony.
 His successor to the Secretary position was John Wilmot.
 After a revolt against the Lords Proprietors in 1719, the colony came under royal control.
 This change in power was formalized by an Act of the English parliament in 1729 called "An Agreement with Seven of the Lords Proprietors of Carolina, for the Surrender of their Title and Interest in that Province".

 The documents include information about Wyche's land-claims and the petition of the Cyril family for an endorsement of their rights under the 1699 grant (a claim that the Privy Council in London disallowed).
 The grant was originally written in Latin and is embossed on vellum with the Great Seal of the Proprietors attached.
 This seal and document is one of two such 17th century documents to survive with the seal intact.